 There are pros and cons to all types of leases.
 Since triple net leases are so common, consider how these leases impact property owners and tenants.
 The key with these leases is they tend to be very easy to understand and can be negotiated based on the needs of both parties.
 There are some key factors to know about them.

-Pros and Cons of Triple Net Lease for Tenants
+Triple Net Lease Pros and Cons for Tenants

 - The tenant maintains control over the appearance of the property and maintenance, which may enable them to ensure their business’s appearance is maintained